xavier150/Blender-For-UnrealEngine-Addons/docs/How export assets from Blender.md

 4. If you don't use the import script, you need to set the Material > Search Location in Unreal with your desired location when you import.
 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/docs/ExportAssetDocMaterial.jpg">

+# Vertex Color
+Unreal suport only one Vertex Color per mesh.
+In Blender You can choose how import vertex color in Unreal Engine the target Vertex Color.

 # LightMap
 You can specify how the light map resolution will be generated
 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/docs/ExportAssetDocLightMapType.jpg">